678 Go

 previous studies the age has also proved to be

 MRC trial.
-However, we observed no differ-
+However, we observed no dier-

 a significant predictor of survival.